 If you want a stunning view of the sea, but you don’t want to spend a fortune on your Corfu Town accommodation, then this hotel ticks the boxes!

 The property is owned by a couple and they are very kind and attentive, catering to all the guests’ needs.
 Past guests said they gave them plenty of insider tips, so you can enjoy the secrets that typically only Corfu locals enjoy.

 It is very close to the beach: perfect if you want some sunshine and relaxation time.
-With just a 3-minute boat ride, you can already enjoy the beauty of the most photographed area in the island, Pontikonisi (also known as Mouse Island).
+With just a 3-minute boat ride, you can already enjoy the beauty of the most photographed area on the island, Pontikonisi (also known as Mouse Island).

-The rooms are fairly priced yet with the amenities you really want, such as air conditioning (when Corfu can get unbearably humid).
+The rooms are fairly priced yet with the amenities you want, such as air conditioning (when Corfu can get unbearably humid).
 The hotel has twin and triple rooms available, and everything has a delightfully homey vibe to it.
-Simple and wooden furniture have been used to create a rustic look.
+Simple and wooden furniture has been used to create a rustic look.

 The best part about this hotel is its location: it’s in a quiet and green area of Corfu where you can also just relax on the beach from behind the hotel.